kcc-nma-art258/assignments/week-2/README.md

   background: purple;
 }
 ```
 Add content or text within each element.
+For the `.main-nav` element, you will need to add an unordered list of items to replicate the navigation.

 #### Absolute positioning elements
 We need to practice different positioning.
 Under the normal circumstances, you will probably not want to position items absolute unless you need them to be in a very specific location.